MillironX/sc2-sequencing/ont/README.md

 # Oxford Nanopore Technologies

-These scripts are for use with a GridION, to make the files and folder structures correspond more closely to those required by downstream bioinformatics programs.
-Note that at the time of writing, the GridION runs Ubuntu 16.04 LTS, and mounts USB drives in the `/data` folder, and these scripts contain some "faults" to work around these idiosyncrasies.
+These scripts are for use with a GridION or its output file, to make the files and folder structures correspond more closely to those required by downstream bioinformatics programs.
+Note that at the time of writing, the GridION runs Ubuntu 16.04 LTS, and mounts USB drives in the `/data` folder, and these scripts contain some "faults" to work around these idiosyncrasies (i.e. they will not pass in [ShellCheck]).

 ## Usage